semioctave/Gesture-controlled-vehicle/README.md

 ## Working

-MPU6050 module which Consists of Gyroscope as Well as Accelarometer is used for detecting the Gesture.
+<b>MPU6050 module</b> which Consists of Gyroscope as Well as Accelarometer is used for detecting the Gesture.
-Module converts the orientation into digital signals.
-These digital signals are send to MCU using I2C bus, which is used to communicate low devices.
+Module converts the<b> orientation into digital signals</b>.
+These digital signals are send to MCU using<b> I2C bus</b>, which is used to communicate low speed devices.
 These raw signal are coverted into Euler's angle and further used for processing & detecting the gesture.
-Gesture is further encoded into integer and these integers are transmitted to Arduino UNO using RF Transmitter and Receiver pair.
-Now Depending on the Gesture the action is Taken.
+Gesture is further encoded into integer and these integers are transmitted to <b>Arduino UNO using RF Transmitter and Receiver pair</b>.
+Now Depending on the Gesture the action is taken.

+In this Program Vehical moves in the direction in which the hand is waved.

 ___

 ## Applications

-<b> * </b> Above system can be used in electric wheel and transmitter circuitary can be integrated to Smart-Watches.<br/>
+<b> * </b> Above system can be used in electric wheel-chairs and transmitter circuit can be easily integrated to Smart-Watches.<br/>
-<b> * </b> Above system can be used in controlling Drones.
+<b> * </b> Above system can be used to control Drones.

 ___